 Here, the case involves a prosecution of Los Angeles Municipal Code section 104.15, subdivision (b)(4), which, in part, states that it is unlawful to lease, rent to, or otherwise allow an "Unlawful Establishment" to occupy any portion of a land parcel.
 "Unlawful Establishment" is defined as "any Person engaged in Commercial Cannabis Activity if the Person does not have a City issued Temporary Approval or License."
 (LAMC § 104.01, subd. (a)(49).)

-Petitioner is challenging section 104.15 by claiming that Health and Safety Code section 11366.5 preempts the Los Angeles Municipal Code.
-However, that Health and Safety Code section prohibits renting or leasing a building or room for the purpose of, inter alia, unlawfully manufacturing or selling any controlled substances (including, but not limited to, cannabis).
+Petitioner is challenging the section by claiming that Health and Safety Code section 11366.5 preempts the Los Angeles Municipal Code.
+That section prohibits renting or leasing a building or room for the purpose of manufacturing, sale, etc. controlled substances (including cannabis).

-Petitioner fails to allege facts demonstrating that enforcement of the City's ordinance is arbitrary or so lacking in purpose so as to overcome the presumption of constitutionality.
+Petitioner fails to allege facts demonstrating that enforcement of the City's ordinance is arbitrary or lacking a purpose so as to overcome the presumption of constitutionality.
 Criminal enforcement of Municipal Code section 105.14 by the City of Los Angeles is plainly in furtherance of public safety and protection against crime.
 (People v.
 Gonzalez, supra, 53 Cal.App.5th Supp.
-1, p.
-7-8).
+1, 7-8).

-Further, marijuana continues to be a Schedule 1 controlled substance and federal law "continues to prohibit possession, cultivation, and distribution of marijuana notwithstanding modifications of drug laws in individual states."
+Further, marijuana is a Schedule 1 controlled substance and federal law "continues to prohibit possession, cultivation, and distribution of marijuana notwithstanding modifications of drug laws in individual states."
 (City of San Jose v.
-MediMarts, Inc. (2016) 1 Cal.App.5th 842, 848; see City of Riverside, supra, 56 Cal.4th at pp. 737-39; Controlled

-Substances Act (CSA), title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970 (21 U.S.C. § 801 et seq.)
-Under federal law, marijuana is a drug with "'no currently accepted medical use in treatment in the United States'" (City of Riverside, supra, 56 Cal.4th at p.
-739 (quoting CSA § 812(b)(1)(B)).)
+MediMarts, Inc. (2016) 1 Cal.App.5th 842, 848; see City of Riverside, 56 Cal.4th at pp. 737-739; Controlled Substances Act (CSA), title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970 (21 U.S.C. § 801 et seq.)
+Under federal law, marijuana is a drug with 'no currently accepted medical use in treatment in the United States' . . . ."
+(City of Riverside, at p.
+739.)
 There is no medical necessity exception under federal law.
-(Id. at pp. 738-39; The Kind & Compassionate v.
-City of Long Beach (2016) 2 Cal.App.5th 116, 120; MediMarts, supra, 1 Cal.App.5th at p.
-848.)
-The prohibitions outlined in federal law are fully enforceable in California and are unaffected by state marijuana laws.
-(City of Riverside, supra, 56 Cal.4th at p.
+(City of Riverside, at pp. 738-739; The Kind & Compassionate v.
+City of Long Beach (2016) 2 Cal.App.5th 116, 120; City of San Jose, at p.
+848,.)
+The federal law prohibitions are fully enforceable in California and are unaffected by state marijuana laws.
+(City of Riverside, at p.
 740.)
 The fact that marijuana continues to be illegal under federal law defeats any contention that City's enforcement action is unconstitutional.